 Found 110 - 120 results of 195 programs matching keyword " mars science laboratory"

+Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
+She studies the Aurora to learn more about the Earth and the workings of our Solar System.
+She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
+In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
+TI staff educator Lori Lambertson explains her philosophy of integrating math and science in the classroom, and how she puts it into practice.
 Join Exploratorium Senior Scientist Paul Doherty and visiting scientist Alfredo Mateus for an exploration of hands-on demos.
 In today's webcast, Paul and Alfredo will be looking at a voice activated chemical reaction and what happens when you heat plastic in water!
 A story can help make a subject come alive for your students.
 TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
 Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
 He's worked on exhibits such as Elephant Turntable and Additor.
 Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
 In this program, Paul discusses the theoretical math P versus NP problem.